 Kit: on top of your usual riding kit you’ll need to bring

-3. A pack towel – they have showers.
+- A super-light pack towel – they have showers.

 Female Friendly weeks – 3 over the summer